nabilmoiun/interactive-care/README.md

 Overview
 ========
 A simple Application using Django, Django Rest Framework (DRF), Vue that allows a user to send bulk emails.
 For simplicity, I have used dummy SMTP server Mailtrap, for development and testing.
 So the mails won't go to real mail inboxes.
+You can watch this video **https://www.loom.com/share/5a4e328fb62848458e91b3f8780639b8?t=315** to run the app & see the demo or
-Follow the steps below to run the application:
+Follow the steps below to run the application on your machine(You must have python installed on your machine):

 Run
 ====